 Achieve balance, not detox

-The problem with a technology detox is that we can get carried away with complete elimination which, just like when you detox diet drinking lemon and pepper water, isn’t healthy or sustainable.
+The problem with a technology detox is that we can get carried away with complete elimination - just like when you 'detox diet' - only drinking lemon and pepper water isn’t healthy or sustainable.
 It only takes a few weeks for our old habits to creep back in.
 Because detoxing isn’t sustainable in the long run, looking for balance in our lives is the next best thing.

 How do we achieve this balance?
 Dr Kristy Goodwin has spent her life researching this, and knows first-hand just how hard it is.
 And how big a difference it makes in our lives when we commit to developing healthy tech habits.

 "If we can develop those healthy habits, they're more likely to be repeated rather than a one-off sort of detox,” Kristy says.
 “A bit like when we do a food detox, you can’t sustain that week in, week out, but every now and then if you need a quick recalibration, if you’ve been too far swimming in the digital pool and need to reign things in, sometimes a digital detox can be a good recalibration point."

 By completely removing technology for an hour, an evening, a day, possibly even a week, it helps us to realise just how many micro-moments we miss because we’re checking Instagram while having dinner.